sherryhefinance/sherryhefinance.github.io/_projects/3_project.md

 ---
 layout: page
 title: The Lantern Festival Night
-description: We were invited by the Embassy of China in Singapore to perform.
+description: We were invited by the Embassy of the People’s Republic of China in Singapore to perform.
 img: assets/img/14.jpg
 importance: 3
 category: Dance